 After starting the SL1 Maps service, you must edit the NextUl environment file so that it connects to the API proxy over HTTPS.
-To accomplish this, you must set the API\PROXY\HOST value to https://localhost and the RESPONDER value to <IP address of the local Database Server>:8443.
-(For example, 10.2.17.188:8443.)
+To accomplish this, verify that the API\PROXY\HOST value is https://localhost (the default value), and set the RESPONDER value to <IP address of the local Database Server>:8443.
+For example, RESPONDER=10.2.17.188:8443.

-NOTE: To access the Maps page on an Administrator Portal on the CDB stack, perform the following steps for each Administrator Portal.
+NOTE: To access the Maps page on an Administrator Portal on the Database Server stack, perform the following steps for each Administrator Portal.